Monasterevin: History

-Pre-historic Era
+Prehistoric times

-In pre-historic times, glacial activity shaped the landscape.
-The meltwater from the retreating ice-sheet formed outwash plains of gravel to the east and west.
-These are of course the Curragh and Heath.
+In prehistoric times, glacial activity shaped the landscape.
+The meltwater from the retreating ice sheet formed outwash plains of gravel to the east and west.
+These are, of course, the Curragh and Heath.
 The land between is mainly limestone and proved an ideal path for the River Barrow, fed by its tributaries the Black and the Figile.

 Evidence of the early Stone Age is sketchy but there are traces of Neolithic man in the area.
 A dolmen, now collapsed, once marked the burial of some important tribal potentate in a local townland.
 During the Barrow drainage, hundreds of stone axe heads were found on the river-bed at each of the three major crossing points that occur within the town.
 Their presence may indicate the importance of Monasterevin as a fording point on the mystical Baru.
 Neolithic travellers may have sacrificed the valuable axe heads to the spirit of the Barrow or Baru.
 Or they may have been placed in the shallow water to mark the significance of crossing the boundary between two peoples.

-The Bronze Age in Monasterevin was the age of the small farmer as evidenced by several earthwork enclosures.
+The Bronze Age in Monasterevin was the age of the small farmer, as evidenced by several earthwork enclosures.
 One such is the earthwork enclosure just above the town referred to as the Aquafort, resting as it does on the spit of land where the River Figile joins the River Barrow.
-At the time it would have been in use the water level was much higher meaning that approaching the defences was more difficult.
+At the time, it would have been in use the water level was much higher, meaning that approaching the defences was more difficult.

 The pattern of fortified settlement continues into the Iron Age.
-We also know that by this time the bogland around Monasterevin was fully formed.
-Traversing these areas would have been difficult but the importance of the fords on the Barrow meant that some solution had to be found.
-The equivalent of the M7 motorway was needed and indeed it was provided by what is known as "The Danes Road".
-It was built by laying large rough-hewn planks and a foundation of brushwood on boggy ground.
+We also know that by this time, the bogland around Monasterevin was fully formed.
+Traversing these areas would have been difficult, but the importance of the fords on the Barrow meant that some solution had to be found.
+The equivalent of the M7 motorway was needed, and indeed it was provided by what is known as "The Danes Road".
+It was built by laying large, rough-hewn planks and a foundation of brushwood on boggy ground.
 This base spread the weight of the gravel layer on top, allowing the roads to be used by chariots.
 St. Brigid is said to have ordered the construction of such a road.